PCSX2/pcsx2/bin/GameIndex.md

 ## Patches

-The patch that corresponds with the running game's CRC will take precedence over the defaults.
+The patch that corresponds to the running game's CRC will take precedence over the `default`.
 Multiple patches for the same CRC cannot be defined and this will throw an invalidation errors.

 Patches should be defined as multi-line string blocks, where each line would correspond with a line in a conventional `*.pnach` file